[Fukushima] Hidden gems! The charm of wine born from Fukushima's rich natural environment

 Bailey A Red Wine (Aizu) - Wine Workshop Aizu

-What makes it unique is that it mainly uses glass barrels for fermentation and aging.
-Inside the winery, you can see rows of glass barrels like this.
+Its most distinctive feature is its use of glass barrels for fermentation and aging.
+You can see rows of glass barrels like this inside the winery.

-Wine made using this method has a clean taste because it contains no ingredients other than fruit.
-You can fully enjoy the flavor of Fukushima grapes.
+Wines made using this method have a clean, crisp taste because they contain no ingredients other than fruit.
+You can fully enjoy the flavor of grapes from Fukushima Prefecture.

-We recommend the red wine made with Bailey A, a wine grape variety unique to Japan that is grown in Aizu.
-It has a gorgeous aroma and a clean taste.
-This wine was also served at the luncheon for the 7th Pacific Islands Leaders Meeting held in 2015.
+We recommend the red wine made with Bailey A, a unique Japanese wine grape variety cultivated in Aizu.
+It has a gorgeous aroma and a refreshing taste.
+This wine was even served at the luncheon of the 7th Pacific Islands Leaders Meeting held in 2015.

 Another must-try is the wine made from wild grapes grown at the foot of Mount Bandai in the local town of Inawashiro.
 Wild grapes are rich in iron and polyphenols